Challenge the Relevance of Operational Data Tracking

 How do we know if the operational data we are tracking on a day to day basis is relevant?
 It is commonplace that data is being generated unnecessarily, that the wrong data is being generated and the actions being taken are based upon the wrong information.
 The most susceptible area to data mismanagement is at an operational level – for example SPC data on a manufacturing line.

 How then do we ensure that the data is correct and relevant?

 Dashboard for Performance: A top-level down approach to Data

 Top level business metrics have been the mainstay of judging the performance of an organisation for hundreds of years.
 Top level metrics outline the reason for a company being in existence in the first instance.

 A business or organisation can thrive or survive on an adherence to a surprisingly small number of metrics.
 Typically this would be something like profitability metrics.

 The FTSE or NASDAQ are good examples of key metrics being available and useful and follow a dashboard approach in displaying data, it is also useful for making decisions.
 The data displayed in this format is top level and concise.
-Yes, far more data and information is available but the key ‘dashboard’ information is used as the ‘barometer’ of a company’s performance and is presented succinctly.
-This top level data is the principle focus for business leaders and analysts in deciding what course of action to take next.
+Yes, far more data and the information is available but the key ‘dashboard’ information is used as the ‘barometer’ of a company’s performance and is presented succinctly.
+This top-level data is the principal focus for business leaders and analysts in deciding what course of action to take next.